Antisana, Cayambe,

 The hike down was long and uneventful but after arriving at camp we found out that during the night an Andean fox had ripped through camp and tore into some tents and bags.
 It ripped up the side of my bag but luckily only destroyed a single (empty) wag bag.
 Minolo, our chef, had chased it off before it did too much damage to camp.

-ABOVE: View of the glacial ice formations during our climb up Antisana.
+View of the glacial ice formations during our climb up Antisana.

-Cayambe - The Struggle Was Real
+Cayambe - The Struggle was Real

 We spent a fun night at a refuge near Cayambe town.
 The following day we hauled our heavy gear by truck and foot up to the Ruales Oleas Berge Refuge (15,100 ft) where we would spend the night.
 The road that leads up to this lodge is under construction so there are several transfer points you need to haul gear in between trucks.
 The refuge was fairly busy and we had a beautiful view of the summit upon our arrival.
 It looked deceiving close.